 What happens if you don’t get enough vitamin D in your body?

 Vitamin D deficiency is a shockingly common nutritional problem, affecting nearly 1 billion around the globe.
-This may be partly fueled by the fact that some groups of the population are more susceptible to low vitamin D levels.
+This may be partly fuelled by the fact that some groups of the population are more susceptible to low vitamin D levels.

 Once again, the elderly, obese, breastfed infants, dark-skinned people, and those who suffer from celiac disease, Crohn’s disease, and other metabolic disorders may be more prone to vitamin D deficiency.
 If you don’t go outdoors often, always wear sunblock, or live in an area that rarely receives sunshine or has only weak daytime sun, you may also be at risk of low vitamin D.